AmadeusW/amadeusw.github.io/_posts/2016-02-28-solder-audio-jack.md

 tags: [iot, hardware]
 ---

-Read this blog post if you'd like to build or replace an [3.5mm / audio / phone jack](https://en.wikipedia.org/wiki/Phone_connector_%28audio%29){:target="_blank"} or you're building your own audio device.
+Read this blog post if you'd like to build or replace an [3.5mm / audio / phone jack](https://en.wikipedia.org/wiki/Phone_connector_%28audio%29){:target="_blank"}.

 The right channel in my speakers wouldn't working unless I wiggled the cable.
 Eventually it completely stopped working.
-The other end of the audio cable is embedded into the volume controller, which meant that I needed to either replace the whole unit or attempt fixing the cable myself.
+The other end of the audio cable was embedded into the volume controller, which meant that I needed to either replace the whole unit or attempt fixing the cable myself.

 I picked up a Sennheiser 3.5mm jack from the local electronics store for roughly one dollar.